Train to Busan: Production

-The film is based on an original story created by Park Joo-suk.
+The film is based on an original story by Park Joo-suk.
 To develop the zombie movements, the production team referenced the game 7 Days to Die and the movements of the dolls from Ghost in the Shell 2: Innocence, in addition to reviewing the nurses' movements in Silent Hill.
 Technical Art Studio Cell handled the special effects makeup for the zombies.
 The team used an airbrush to draw the zombies' blood vessels, and their styling was varied depending on the stage of infection.
 Filming took place in various stations across Daejeon, Cheonan, and East Daegu.
-The water deer featured in the movie was created using a combination of real footage and 3D modeling.
-The scenery outside the train was achieved using an LED plate rear screen technique positioned behind the set, which was based on the interior of the KTX-I. This method facilitated a greater focus on the characters.
+The deer featured in the movie was created using a combination of real footage and 3D modeling through CGI.
+The scenery outside the train was achieved using an LED plate rear screen technique positioned behind the set, which was based on the interior of the KTX-I. This method facilitated a greater focus on the characters and made it easier than using greenscreen.

+Release

+Train to Busan premiered in the Midnight Screenings section of the 2016 Cannes Film Festival on May 13.
+It was released by Next Entertainment World on July 20 in South Korea; by August 7, it became the first Korean film of the year to break the audience record of over 10 million theatergoers, and soon surpassed 11 million.

+The film had special screening in the Korean Horizons section of the 25th New York Asian Film Festival on 11 July 2026 as part of the 25th anniversary of the festival.

+In 2026, Train to Busan was scheduled to be re-released in a 4K remastered version in several major countries around the world to commemorate its 10th anniversary.

 Reception

 Box office

-Train to Busan grossed $80.5 million in South Korea, $2.2 million in the United States and Canada, and $15.8 million in other territories, for a total worldwide gross of $98.5 million.
+Train to Busan was a commercial success; on a budget of $8.5 million, it grossed $80.5 million in South Korea, $2.2 million in the United States and Canada, and $15.8 million in other territories for a total worldwide gross of $98.5 million.
 It became the highest-grossing Korean film in Malaysia, Hong Kong, and Singapore.
-In South Korea, it recorded more than 11 million moviegoers and was the highest-grossing film of the year.
+In South Korea, it was the highest-grossing film of the year.